CanDIG/clinical_ETL_code/README.md

 If the field does not map in the same way as the suggested mapping function you will also need to:

-3. Choose a different existing [mapping function](mappings.py) or write a new function that does the required transformation.
+3. Choose a different existing [mapping function](mappings.py) or write a new function that does the required transformation and save it in a python file that is specified in your manifest.yml in the `functions` section.
+Functions in your custom mapping _must_ be fully referenced by their module name, e.g. `sample_custom_mappings.sex()`.
 (See the [mapping instructions](mapping_functions.md) for detailed documentation on writing your own mapping functions.)

 >[!NOTE]
 > * Do not edit, delete, or re-order the template lines, except to adjust the sheet name, mapping function and field name in the `mapping method` column.